aumtech-inc/Rocky8.9_SIPTelecom5.0/loggingServices/logForwarding/server/tables/README.log_listen.txt

 ========================

 To successfully transfer Aumtech's log files to this system, the log_listen binary is to be scheduled as a systemd service.

+For all non-centos versions, the log_listen binary is located in /usr/local/bin because the executable cannot be in a non-system directory (i.e. /home/arc/...).

 1. A systemd service operates on 'service' configuration files in the /etc/systemd/system directory.
    The file /etc/systemd/system/log_listen.service was installed and enabled by the arcLOGS package.